 Back at the end of 2019 I wrote a couple articles about Maggie Mae Fish, a Youtuber who created some video essays on those terrible Kirk Cameron films.
 While Maggie critiqued how the films promote a weird prosperity gospel, I suggested that maybe her critique tipped over into broader attacks on materialism altogether – which just seemed like a bigger target and an unnecessary debate.
 The prosperity gospel, if you’re not familiar, is the idea that being Christian and loving God will make you rich – as in financially rich, possessing specifically a lot of money.
 It’s a bogus claim for fraudsters – they run that line, and tell you to send in ‘seed money’, showing your faith by giving what you hope to receive.
 The fraudsters get rich off donations and use that newfound wealth as proof feeding their original claim that believing in God will make you rich.
 That’s obviously a scam, and to the extent that Kirk Cameron’s films promote that message, fuck ’em.

 However, there’s this one specific line – I think mentioned in the Saving Christmas video – where Cameron says something about how the food on the table is a sign that God loves you.
 Maggie went after that, connecting it in with the prosperity gospel, and – you know, it’s not entirely unrelated, but it falls into the much broader and more complex area of materialism within Christianity – and that’s just not a conversation you want to get into if you’re trying to zero in on the prosperity gospel.
 It’s not necessarily a bad thing to think that the food on the table is a sign of God’s blessing.
 It does raise some other questions (does God hate starving people?), but it’s not one of the prosperity gospel’s core tenets.
 It’s materialism, which is sort of like the broader umbrella that prosperity gospel is nested within.
-Materialism maybe isn’t quite the correct word – I’m trying to draw a distinction between two pole of Christian belief, right.
+Materialism maybe isn’t quite the correct word – I’m trying to draw a distinction between two poles of Christian belief, right.
 One says that things will get better in the next world, and that we should focus on that.
 The other says that things will get better in this world, and so we should be focused here.
 Materialism, or this-world-ism, is really just the idea that God cares about the things going on right now.
 It’s the basis of the belief that God elects politicians and authority figures, or that you can pray for a car park and God will answer by making a car park magically appear in front of you.
 All of those are relatively normal (that is, relatively mainstream) Christian beliefs, and they all stem from that basic materialist viewpoint.

 And as I say, there are obviously critiques of Christian materialism, with all of its obnoxious little manifestations, but there are equally as many critiques of what we might call a hard Christian spiritualism (or ‘next-world-ism’).
 I stumbled across one of those critiques recently, while I was looking for more 20th century Orthodox writers.
 I was thumbing through Eastern Orthodox Christianity: The Essential Texts – Bryn Geffert and Theofanis G. Stavrou, seemed like an obvious starting point – and came across this extract from The Atheist’s Handbook, a propaganda text published under Khrushchev.
 Note how it sets Marxism as the materialist doctrine in opposition to Christianity as a spiritualist or anti-material belief: